indilib/indi-3rdparty/README.md

 You can build **all** the 3rd Party Drivers at once if you already have **all** of the requirements for each driver installed.
 Before you attempt this, please make sure to install **all** the 3rd Party Libraries first.
 Please see the section above.
+After you have all the requirements, you can run the following commands to install all the drivers:

 ```
 cd build